 How to solve common IE bugs

-The :before and :after pseudo-elements syntax
+The CSS ::before and ::after pseudo-elements syntax